unrolled/render/README.md

 ~~~

 ### Loading Templates
-By default the `render.Render` middleware will attempt to load templates with a '.tmpl' extension from the "templates" directory.
+By default Render will attempt to load templates with a '.tmpl' extension from the "templates" directory.
 Templates are found by traversing the templates directory and are named by path and basename.
 For instance, the following directory structure:

 ~~~
 templates/